christopherbouey/SF_EMS_Response_Pred/README.md

 ## Data Overview

-* All EMS calls through SFFD available through [sfgov.org](https://data.sfgov.org/Public-Safety/Fire-Department-Calls-for-Service/nuek-vuh3)
+- All EMS calls through SFFD available through [sfgov.org](https://data.sfgov.org/Public-Safety/Fire-Department-Calls-for-Service/nuek-vuh3)
-    - Investigated the time deltas between
+    - Investigated the time deltas between:
-        1. The call being received and a unit being dispatched
+        - The call being received and a unit being dispatched
-        2. The unit being dispatch and the unit responding
+        - The unit being dispatch and the unit responding
-        3. The unit response and the unit arriving on scene
+        - The unit response and the unit arriving on scene
-        4. The total time between call received and on scene arrival.
+        - The total time between call received and on scene arrival.

 - Technology 2